Modern Onboarding Process: What Do New Hires Want and Need?June 21, 2021

 When considering your employee onboarding software, you need a solution that will help you organize and streamline the process.
 While the solution should help gather all the information you need, it also needs to help your company deliver the right experience to boost employee engagement.
 Onboarding isn't only about making sure the employee is trained quickly to help your company.
-The real priority is in helping that employee build a foundation for success in your company.
+The real goal of any modern onboarding program is helping that employee build a foundation for success in your company.

 Onboarding is the process to help new hires acclimate to their position.
 This includes supporting them, providing tools they need to become productive, and helping them become a member of the team and company culture.
 The onboarding process is the protocol your company uses to welcome new hires.
 There are a lot of tasks that need to be handled during onboarding.
 Employees may need to fill out new hire paperwork, provide tax information, and make choices about benefits.
 There might be onboarding training based on their position, and regulatory compliance training, such as safety training.

 The administrative part of the process is important, but it's not the primary goal of your onboarding process.
-The real objective is to help the employee adapt to the position and company culture.
+The real objective of a modern employee experience is to help the employee adapt to the position and company culture.
 Employees start to learn about the company during this process and it should help them to understand their role, become familiar with their colleagues, and gain support to help them excel in their new position.

 During the onboarding process, employees want to understand how to access the tools they need to succeed in the position.
 New hires will have questions about protocol and processes, no matter what level they're at.
 Your company has its own culture.
 Everything is new to the employee.
 While this can (and should!) be an exciting time, starting a new job is also stressful for many new hires.
 They're unsure of what is expected in their new position.